Reltroner/reltroner-studio/content/events/when-raina-read-the-letter.md

 **🕰️ Time:**
 Late evening, after reports are finalized
 **🧾 Object:**
-A white envelope labeled: *“To Raina and Chatty”*
+A white envelope labeled: *“To Raina”*

 ---